timbeaudet/knowledge_base/faq/today.md

    - Maximum of ~3 ish hours
 - Build an admin page / tool for leaderboard modifications
 - See a list of names, tracks, times, etc to be capable of removing or modifying
-   - Objective 1: Removal of bad / potty names from the leaderboard. (how to find suspected names with 3k+ names)
+   - Objective 1: Removal of bad / potty names from the leaderboard.
+      - Search for a name
+      - How to find suspected names with 3k+ names?
+      - Search a bad words list?
+      - Search a whitelisted/approved names?
+      - Combine the two?
+      - Ignore and use search when reported/noticed?
    - Objective 2: Removal of bad times from leaderboard. (solved with ghosts & sort asc)

 # Purpose